 A group of cases focused on aliens whose applications for citizenship were opposed by the Immigration Service because they refused to state unequivocally that they were willing to bear arms.
 One such application, by a noncombatant Adventist soldier, was upheld in court.
 The court's opinion appealed to the Selective Service and Naturalization Acts, which had created a noncombat service classification and provided for the naturalization of persons performing military duties.
-The statutory oath of allegiance no longer implied a willingness to bear arms.5 However, when a noncombatant pastor's wife declared that she would be willing to participate in any kind of war work except to use a weapon, she was denied citizenship.6 Finally, in the first case involving an Adventist to reach the Supreme Court, the
+The statutory oath of allegiance no longer implied a willingness to bear arms.5 However, when a noncombatant pastor's wife declared that she would be willing to participate in any kind of war work except to use a weapon, she was denied citizenship.6 Finally, in the first case involving an Adventist to reach the Supreme-Court, the The Journal of the Association of Adventist Forums

-Cases involving Adventists have created key judicial precedents in the area of religious liberty.
-Sherbert propounded the first clear theory of the Free Exercise Clause of the Constitution and became an important precedent, cited in all relevant Free Exercise cases.
 Court held that Congress had not intended to make a promise to bear arms a prerequisite to naturalization.
 The Supreme Court said that it was an error to deny citizenship to applicants who were ready to defend the constitution, but because of religious scruples, declared that they would not take up arms to defend the U.S.7